charliejeynes/food_standard_agency/README.md

 * go to [Binder](https://mybinder.org/) to launch the repository held remotely
 * select GitHub under __GitHub repository name or URL__ and insert `lorena-gp/food-standards-agency_app`
 * select URL under __Path to a notebook file (optional)__ and insert `voila/render/Food-and-You-survey_risks.ipynb`

+### Using the app code provided in the `app` folder

+## Licensing

+This note is to remind the FSA team that an appropriate software licence should be issued.